 If you are told you cannot keep an assistance animal, consider a complaint through either Anti-Discrimination NSW, or the Australian Human Rights Commission.
 See also Factsheet 17: Discrimination.

-Infosheet last updated in September 2021
+Infosheet last updated August 2023

 This infosheet is intended as a guide to the law and should not be used as a substitute for legal advice.
 It applies to people who live in, or are affected by, the law as it applies in New South Wales, Australia. © Tenants’ Union of NSW.